-- Make sure the accomplishments demonstrate high achievement, leadership, professional growth, and continuous output. - 2.
-Share it with colleagues who are also working on their tenure applications. - 3.
-Have someone identify which accomplishments stood out the most. - 4.
+- 1. Share it with colleagues who are also working on their tenure applications. - 2.
+Have someone identify which accomplishments stood out the most. - 3.
 In supporting documents prove everything that you claim you accomplished.
-Don't "pad" anything! - 5.
-There's no need to go into detail about the individual items if you're clear and specific about the accomplishment save the detail for the rest of the dossier. - Make sure that the same information included here appears on the CV in an easily identifiable way. - 7.
+Don't "pad" anything! - 4.
+There's no need to go into detail about the individual items if you're clear and specific about the accomplishment save the detail for the rest of the dossier. - 5.
+Make sure that the same information included here appears on the CV in an easily identifiable way. - 6.
 Make sure that everything highlighted here shows up in the later sections.